DDI-NO/dditools/docs/crfsplit.md

 ![Overview](img/crf/4_select_crf.png)
 Once you enter the necessary data, the tool will allow you to upload the scanned file.
 Click the "Browse files" button to upload a scanned CRF document.
 The document should be in TIFF format.

-Once a file is uploaded, the app will display the total number of pages in the TIFF document and a preview of the first page of the uploaded TIFF.
+The app will display the total number of pages in the TIFF document and a preview of the first page of the uploaded TIFF.

 ![Overview](img/crf/5_uploaded_crf.png)